AbdullahO/mSSA/README.md

 will forecast the entrie between 100001 to 100100.

 ## Example
-We provide a running example for both synthetic and real world dataset in a python notebook in the mssa/examples folder.
+We provide a running example for both synthetic and real-world datasets in a python notebook in the mssa/examples folder.
 [Here](/mssa/examples/mSSA_notebook_example.ipynb).
 ## License
 This work is licensed under the Apache 2.0 License.